mathgladiator/adama-lang/docs/docs/reference-constants.md

 ## Details

 There are a variety of ways to conjure up constants.
+The following table illustrates examples:

 | type | syntax | examples |
 | --- | --- | --- |